 For this review, I will be talking about the Stainless Steel Flow Fish Filter Guard Net Shrimp Safe Protect Basket Mesh that I bought from Amazon.

 Look at that.
-Like I said, it’s not very inspiring or exciting looking, is it?
+As I said, it’s not very inspiring or exciting looking, is it?
 Here’s what you need to know about the 16mm mesh based on the Amazon listing description.

 - 100% brand new.